 Josh is a Dependent Freshman who received $5,500 in loans during the fall and spring semesters.
 At the end of the spring term he will have earned 30 credit hours and will be a Sophomore.
 Given that Sophomores are typically eligible for $6,500 in loans for an academic year, Josh is eligible for $1,000 in loans for the summer term.

 Recipients of the Hope Lottery scholarship are typically able to use the scholarships during summer semesters.
 Summer hours count towards the maximum eligibility for the scholarship, regardless of whether or not the student receives the scholarship.
 Lottery recipients who are registered for summer are reviewed automatically and offered if eligible.
 Just as in the Fall and Spring semesters, a student must be registered for at least 6 hours to be eligible for Lottery payments.
 For full information on Lottery eligibility, review the guidelines.

 Students must typically be registered full-time (12 eligible hours for undergraduate) to be considered for TN Promise in the summer.
-These eligible hours can span accross the various terms available in the Summer.
+These eligible hours can span across the various terms available in the Summer.
 Registered students who are eligible will be reviewed and awarded automatically.
 Please see our Tennessee Promise page for general eligibility information.

 Students must typically be registered at least half-time (6 eligible hours for undergraduate) to be considered for TN Reconnect in the summer.
-These eligible hours can span accross the various terms available in the Summer.
+These eligible hours can span across the various terms available in the Summer.
 Registered students who are eligible will be reviewed and awarded automatically.
 Please see our Tennessee Reconnect page for general eligibility information.